ScholCommLab/altmetric-news-quality/README.md

 **TBA: Exclusion criteria for articles.
 E.g., Spanish articles in newsmed, publication dates, sections...**

 To create the final dataset with articles that were coded, we sampled *TBD* articles from each source and had to exclude articles that were previously used for several intercoder samples (all samples can be found in `data/samples/`).

+## Reproduction

+### Setup the project

+This project uses poetry to manage its dependencies.
+Recommended (and supposedly easiest) way to get our code running:

+1. Get a copy of this repository on your machine and cd into the folder
+   1. `git clone git@github.com:ScholCommLab/altmetric-news-quality.git`
+   2. `cd altmetric-news-quality`
+2. Install [pyenv](https://github.com/pyenv/pyenv) to manage your python versions:
+   1. `pyenv install 3.8.2`
+   2. `pyenv local 3.8.2` to set your local python version
+3. Install [poetry](https://python-poetry.org/) to install dependencies and manage the local virtualenv
+   1. `poetry install`
+   2. `poetry shell` to activate the virtualenv

+*Note:* Make sure to check out the `newspaper3k` [docs](https://github.com/codelucas/newspaper) as the installation might require some additional software installed on your system outside of the Python universe.

+*Another note:* On our RHEL machine, I had to also ensure that `libffi-devel` (`libffi-dev` on Ubuntu/Debian) is installed and recompile the Python distro (i.e., `pyenv uninstall 3.8.2` and then `pyenv install 3.8.2` again).
+Fun!

+Lastly, feel free to use the `requirements.txt` to install the requirements as you wish :)